johno/pixyll/_posts/2022-07-27-sole_proprietor_advantages.md

 ---
 layout: post
-title: 5 Special Sole Proprietorship Advantages PLUS Disadvantages
+title: MOST Important Sole Proprietorship Advantages and Disadvantages
 date: 2022-07-27
 summary: Wanna know if the Sole Proprietorship is THE best business entity for achieving your professional goals?
 READ THIS!
 permalink: /sole-proprietorship/advantages/